-If you don’t have a compelling headline, then there is a very good chance that your blog post will not be read or shared.
+If you don’t have a compelling headline, then there’s a very good chance that your blog post will not be read or shared.

-This is why your blog post title is crucial for the success of that blog post.
+That’s why your blog post title is crucial for the success of that article.

-There’s nothing worst than reading a blog post that’s just one giant paragraph.
+Formatting is super important for blog posts.
+There’s nothing worse than reading a blog post that’s just one giant paragraph.

-Most of the time people skim through the content before they actually decide to read it, so I always recommend breaking your article with subheadings.
+Most of the time people skim through the content before they actually decide to read it, so we always recommend breaking up your article with subheadings.

 Anything you can do to make it easy on the user’s eyes is going to help them read your blog post (and take the action that you want them to).

 Another quick tip is to use shorter paragraphs to help your readers work their way through your post.